 Entries linking to buttermilk

 The product was used from an early date in India, Iran and northern Europe, but not in ancient Greece and Rome.
 Herodotus described it (along with cannabis) among the oddities of the Scythians.
 In old chemistry, applied to certain substances of buttery consistency.
-Butter-knife attested from 1818.
+Butter-knife, a small, dull knife used for cutting butter at the table, is attested from 1818.

 "opaque white fluid secreted by mammary glands of female mammals, suited to the nourishment of their young," Middle English milk, from Old English meoluc (West Saxon), milc (Anglian), from Proto-Germanic *meluk- "milk" (source also of Old Norse mjolk, Old Frisian melok, Old Saxon miluk, Dutch melk, Old High German miluh, German Milch, Gothic miluks), from *melk- "to milk," from PIE root *melg- "to wipe, to rub off," also "to stroke; to milk," in reference to the hand motion involved in milking an animal.
 Old Church Slavonic noun meleko (Russian moloko, Czech mleko) is considered to be adopted from Germanic.